outofcoffee/imposter/docs/run_imposter_aws_lambda.md

 #### Step 2: Configure the remote

+A workspace has a 'remote', where Imposter will be deployed.
 Set the remote type to AWS Lambda:

 ```shell
 $ imposter remote set-type awslambda